liquidcarbon/puppy/README.md

 > As of Dec 2024, many packages still do not support python 3.13; thus, the default version in puppy is 3.12.

-Visiting the URLs above returns the installation scripts.
+The URLs above return installation scripts.
 You can mix and match query parameters, unlocking single-command recipes for complex builds:

 ```bash
 curl -fsSL "https://pup-py-fetch.hf.space?pixi=marimo&env1=duckdb,pandas&env2=cowsay" | bash